Skip to content

 proc and end proc

-Code of a subroutine is placed between a proc and end proc instruction.
+Code of a subroutine is placed between proc and end proc instructions.
 The subroutine name is a label placed on the line before the proc instruction, e.g., aproc.
 The label ends with a colon as a label indicator.

 call